some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

 The Request ID allows a client to differentiate multiple calls to the same method.
 Therefore, the Request ID has to be unique for a single client and server combination only.
-When generating a response message, the server has copy the Request ID from the request to the response message.
+When generating a response message, the server has to copy the Request ID from the request to the response message.
 This allows the client to map a response to the issued request even with more than one request outstanding.

 .. feat_req:: 🎯
     :id: feat_req_someip_80